royalfork/royalfork.github.io/_drafts/address_gen.md

 title: Tutorial - Address Generation
 ---

-TODO
-  - styles for header text and notes
-  - read through, edit.

 In this tutorial, we'll be creating our own Bitcoin addresses in Ruby.
-The easy way involves using the bitcoin-rb gem:
+The easy way uses the [bitcoin-ruby gem](https://github.com/lian/bitcoin-ruby):

 {% highlight ruby %}
 require 'bitcoin'